MoussaMalki/portfolioLinux/notes.md

 x edit the loading animation
 x update time each minute
 x change icons of the apps
-- clean code/ structure
+- edit terminal
+- edit about me
+- edit email

-- add settings => change background
+- add bg change
 - add more languages